Homebirth vs. Hospital Birth: Which is best for you?

 - Less risk of secondary complications to an obstetrical emergency such as hemorrhage, cord prolapse, or shoulder dystocia

-- Higher rates of medical intervention, including epidurals, episiotomies, and cesarean sections
+- Higher rates of medical intervention in a hospital setting, including epidurals, episiotomies, and cesarean sections

 - Increased risk of hospital-acquired infections